DIY Glass Spray Bottles Using Recycled Bottles

 Other Ideas for DIY Spray Bottles

-AND, a spray nozzle will fit onto a bottle of club soda, making a super quick and simple natural glass and mirror cleaner!
+I’ve also put a spray nozzle onto a bottle of club soda, which can then be used as a super quick and easy natural glass and mirror cleaner.

 And when I’m not messing around with my spray nozzles, I like to see what kinds of lids fit on mason jars too. 🙂